hardik1vaibhav/Netflix-Dashboard/README.md

-# Netflix-Dashboard Using Power BI
+# Netflix Dashboard Using Power BI
-In this project, An CSV file has been used as a Dataset.
-There are different columns in this dataset like :-
+In this project, An Excel file has been used as a dataset that has stored different Movies and TV Shows started from 2008 to 2021.
+There are different columns in this dataset like:-
 1. Show_id
 2. Type
 3. Title